 Northwestern Lancaster County Authority

-The Authority is an administrative (not operating) authority organized under the Pennsylvania Municipality Authorities Act of 1945, as an entity of the township.
+The Authority is an administrative (not operating) authority organized under the Pennsylvania Municipality Authorities Act of 1945, as an incorporated body politic of the Commonwealth of Pennsylvania.
 The authority owns the water and sewer systems within the township and leases these systems to the township for the township’s operation and use.
 As the operating entity, under the lease agreement, the township is responsible for the payment of all operating expenses.
 Operating expenses are paid from the township’s Water and Sewer Fund; 25 percent of the manager’s total compensation and half of the financial coordinator’s total compensation is paid from this fund.

 The authority, on the other hand, decides on capital expenses and projects of up to $100,000 in value each.
 Over that amount, the township’s concurrence is required.